The biggest thing that most beginner artists struggle with is… drawing human anatomy!

 When you’re done with the first image, go for the next!

-Depending on the body part you chose, chances are it’s going to take a while until you run out of references to draw from.
+Depending on the body part you chose, chances are it will take a while until you run out of references to draw from.

 Randomly Pause A Dance Video